 Most people look for a web designer when what they actually need is more leads, more sales, or a more professional online presence.
 Those are different briefs.

 Before you start comparing designers, get clear on what success looks like for you.
 Is it ranking higher on Google?
 Getting more enquiries through the contact form?
 Launching a site you’re finally proud to share?
-Knowing this helps you evaluate whether a designer is actually set up to deliver what you need – or just what you asked for.
+Knowing this helps you evaluate whether a designer is actually set up to deliver what you need, or just what you asked for.
+Writing a short brief first makes this far easier; our guide on how to write a design brief walks through exactly what to capture.

 Check their portfolio carefully